Oslo Sea Experience

 Climate change and the Oslofjord

 The Oslofjord is warming.
 Norwegian monitoring data shows a clear upward trend in summer peak temperatures over the past decades.
-In 2025, sheltered areas of the inner fjord recorded 22-23°C — several degrees above the long-term average and comparable to Mediterranean swimming conditions.
+In recent summers, sheltered areas of the inner fjord recorded 22-23°C — several degrees above the long-term average and comparable to Mediterranean swimming conditions.

 This trend has complex implications.
 Warmer water extends the swimming season and makes the fjord more inviting for visitors.
 But it also affects marine ecosystems — warmer temperatures benefit some species (like the harbour porpoises that have returned to the Oslofjord) while stressing others.
 The long-term average temperatures shown in our planner above are becoming conservative estimates; actual summer peaks may be 2-4°C higher in any given year.